 CHRISTOPHER BRAIDE

-Christopher Braide is a Grammy-nominated, award-winning British songwriter, producer, artist, and musician based in Malibu, California.
+Christopher Braide is a Grammy-nominated, Ivor Novello award-winning British songwriter, producer, artist, and musician based in Malibu, California.
 Over decades, he’s crafted unforgettable pop classics with global impact, including 7 UK and US #1 hits like Sia’s “Unstoppable”, blending art pop and orchestral-driven productions in collaborations with icons like Sia, Lana Del Rey, Beyonce, and Hans Zimmer.

-EARLY CAREER & COLLABORATIONS
+EARLY CAREER / COLLABORATIONS

-Early pop hits and notable tracks include “This Is The Night” (2003, US #1, 2x Platinum US, 6x Platinum Canada, Billboard Music Award, “Have You Ever” (2001, UK #1), Dreams (2004, US #1 Billboard Top Single Sales), “Invisible” (2003, US #8 Adult Contemporary, 2x ASCAP Awards 2003/2004), “Say Goodbye” (2003, UK #2), and, among others, “30 Minute Love Affair” (2012, from Paloma Faith’s 2x platinum Fall to Grace, UK #2), “Save Yourself” (2008, from James Morrison’s Songs for You, Truths for Me, UK #3), “Anything Is Possible” (2002, UK #1, Ivor Novello Award), and “Ten Feet Tall” for Afrojack, (2014, US #10), cementing his knack for chart-topping pop.
+Under the stewardship of pop mogul Simon Fuller, his early pop hits include “This Is The Night” (2003, US #1, 2x Platinum US, 6x Platinum Canada, Billboard Music Award, “Have You Ever” (2001, UK #1), “Dreams” (2004, US #1 Billboard Top Single Sales), “Invisible” (2003, US #8 Adult Contemporary, 2x ASCAP Awards 2003/2004), “Say Goodbye” (2003, UK #2), and “Anything Is Possible” (2002, UK #1), Ivor Novello Award.

 His decade-long partnership with Sia has yielded global successes and multiple Billboard #1’s, including 1000 Forms of Fear (2014, US #1 Billboard 200) featuring “Big Girls Cry,” - (500 million Spotify streams), This Is Acting (2016, US #1 Billboard 200) featuring “Unstoppable” (2022, US #1 Adult Pop Airplay, US #1 Adult Contemporary, US #1 Adult Top 40), which earned a 2023 BMI Pop Award and over 1 billion Spotify streams, 2x APRA award for most performed Australian work overseas (2024/2025), becoming the first song in nearly a quarter of a century to spend 100 weeks in the Billboard Adult Contemporary charts, and spent 12 weeks at #1, “She Wolf (Falling to Pieces)” (2012, US #1 Billboard Dance Club Songs, UK #8), (850 million streams), and “Flames” (2018, US #1 Billboard Dance Club Songs, UK #7) with David Guetta - the most - played song on European radio in 2018 (1.8 billion streams) - taken from the US #1 Electronic/Dance album 7.

-With Lana Del Rey, he co-wrote and co-produced “Million Dollar Man” for Born to Die (2012, US #2 Billboard 200, UK #1), with the album selling over 20 million copies, and the track with over 200 million Spotify streams.
 He wrote and produced the Vox Lux soundtrack album (2018) with Natalie Portman, including “Body Talks,” and co wrote and recorded Kate Hudson’s performance of the song “Music” with Sia for the film Music (2021).
 Additional tracks include “Kill and Run” for The Great Gatsby soundtrack (2013, US #2 Billboard 200), “Helium” for Fifty Shades Darker (2017, US #6 Billboard 200), and “God Made You Beautiful” for Beyoncé’s documentary Life Is But a Dream (2013, US #1 Billboard Top Music Videos).

 ACCOLADES